XYFC128/IPMES_PLUS/docs/paper_experiments.md

 - Python >= 3.6.9: To run experiment automation script.
     - with pip installed
 - Java (JDK) >= 11: To run IPMES and Siddhi.
-- Apache Maven >= 3.6.0: To build IPMES an Siddhi.
+- Apache Maven >= 3.6.0: To build IPMES and Siddhi.
 - GNU Make >= 4.3: To build timingsubg
 - `g++` >= 11.4.0: To build timingsubg